-Q: What is the deadline for submitting a shareholder proposal or director nomination for the 2025 Annual Meeting of Shareholders?
+Q: What is the deadline for submitting a shareholder proposal or director nomination for the 2026 Annual Meeting of Shareholders?

-Shareholder proposals pursuant to SEC Rule 14a-8 for inclusion in the Company's proxy statement and form of proxy for the Company's Annual Meeting of Shareholders to be held in 2025 ("2025 Annual Meeting"), must be received by the Company's Secretary at our principal executive offices at 8226 Philips Highway, Suite 101, Jacksonville, Florida 32256, no later than December 23, 2024, and must otherwise comply with the requirements of Rule 14a-8.
-Shareholders wishing to make a director nomination or bring a proposal before the 2025 Annual Meeting other than pursuant to SEC Rule 14a-8) must comply with the advance notice provisions of the Company's Bylaws (the "Bylaws"), which require, among other things that you provide timely written notice of such proposal to the Secretary at the Company's principal executive offices no later than the close of business on February 21, 2025 and not earlier than the close of business on January 22, 2025.
-However, if the date of the 2025 Annual Meeting is held within a period that commences more than 30 calendar days before or 70 days after the first anniversary of the 2024 Annual Meeting, then our Secretary must receive the notice no earlier than the close of business on the 120th calendar day prior to the date of the 2025 Annual Meeting and no later than the close of business on the 120th calendar day prior to the date of the 2025 Annual Meeting is first made by us.
-In addition to the foregoing requirements under our Bylaws including the notice deadlines set forth above and therein, to comply with the requirements set forth in Rule 14a-19 (the universal proxy rules) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), shareholders who intend to solicit proxies in support of director nominees, other than the Board's nominees, must also provide written notice to our Secretary that sets forth all the information required by Rule 14a-19(b) of the Exchange Act.
-Such notice must be postmarked or transmitted electronically to the Company at the mailing address provide
+Shareholder proposals pursuant to SEC Rule 14a-8 for inclusion in the Company's proxy statement and form of proxy for the Company's Annual Meeting of Shareholders to be held in 2026 ("2026 Annual Meeting"), must be received by the Company's Secretary at our principal executive offices at 8226 Philips Highway, Suite 101, Jacksonville, Florida 32256, no later than December [•], 2025, and must otherwise comply with the requirements of Rule 14a-8.
+Shareholders wishing to make a director nomination or bring a proposal before the 2026 Annual Meeting other than pursuant to SEC Rule 14a-8 must comply with the advance notice provisions of the Company's Bylaws (the "Bylaws"), which require, among other things that you provide timely written notice of such proposal to the Secretary at the Company's principal executive offices no later than the close of business on February 20, 2026 and not earlier than the close of business on January 21, 2026.
+However, if the date of the 2026 Annual Meeting is held within a period that commences more than 30 calendar days before or 70 days after the first anniversary of the 2025 Annual Meeting, then our Secretary must receive the notice no earlier than the close of business on the 120th calendar day prior to the date of the 2026 Annual Meeting and no later than the close of business on the later of the 90th calendar day prior to the date of the 2026 Annual Meeting and the 10th calendar day following the day on which public announcement of the date of the 2026 Annual Meeting is first made by us.
+In addition to the foregoing requirements under our Bylaws including the notice deadlines set forth above and therein, to comply with the requirements set forth in Rule 14a-19 (the universal proxy rules) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), shareholders who intend to solicit proxies in support of director nominees, other than the Board's nominees, must also provide written notice to our Secretary that sets forth all the information required by Rule 14a-19(b) of